cytoscape/cytoscape-manual/docs/Cytoscape_and_OpenCL_GPU.md

 As of 2017-01-06, drivers for Intel CPUs can be downloaded at [https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime](https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime) - look for "runtime-only".
-AMD's drivers can be found at [http://support.amd.com/en-us/kb-articles/Pages/OpenCL2-Driver.aspx](http://support.amd.com/en-us/kb-articles/Pages/OpenCL2-Driver.aspx).
+AMD requires you to [find drivers per device](https://community.amd.com/community/support-forums/drivers-software) for older hardware or use ROCm:  [https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm. ](https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm).

 **Warning:** After you have just installed drivers for your OpenCL device, Cytoscape may require restarting to be able to "see" the device.